 Interview with Sarah Neal

-Sarah Neal is reader at the University of Surrey, UK, Department of Sociology.
+Sarah Neal is Professor of Sociology at the University of Sheffield.

 For further information click here.

 What does ‘diversity’ mean to you by way of your own work and field of expertise?